 Chemring Group Plc (CHG) appointed Steve Bowers to become chief financial officer as the defense- equipment maker reviews plans after cutting earnings forecasts and failing to complete takeover talks with Carlyle Group LP.
-(CG)
+(CG:US)

 Chemring rose to a two-month high after saying that Bowers, formerly CFO at Umeco Plc, will take over from acting finance director Nigel Young on Jan.
 7. The Fareham, England-based maker of flares to protect military aircraft from missiles also named Jim Devine as human resources director and member of the executive committee.